paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 **(e) Hospital privileges for practitioners**

 (1) **In general** — Hospital privileges in health facilities operated and maintained by the Service or operated under a contract or compact pursuant to the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.) may be extended to non-Service health care practitioners who provide services to individuals described in subsection (a), (b), (c), or (d).
+450](./chapter-014-miscellaneous.md#section-450) et seq.)
+1 may be extended to non-Service health care practitioners who provide services to individuals described in subsection (a), (b), (c), or (d).
 Such non-Service health care practitioners may, as part of the privileging process, be designated as employees of the Federal Government for purposes of section 1346(b) and chapter 171 of title 28 (relating to Federal tort claims) only with respect to acts or omissions which occur in the course of providing services to eligible individuals as a part of the conditions under which such hospital privileges are extended.

 (2) **Definition** — For purposes of this subsection, the term “non-Service health care practitioner” means a practitioner who is not—

   (A) an employee of the Service; or

   (B) an employee of an Indian tribe or tribal organization operating a contract or compact under the Indian Self-Determination and Education Assistance Act ([25 U.S.C.
-450](./chapter-014-miscellaneous.md#section-450) et seq.) or an individual who provides health care services pursuant to a personal services contract with such Indian tribe or tribal organization.
+450](./chapter-014-miscellaneous.md#section-450) et seq.)
+1 or an individual who provides health care services pursuant to a personal services contract with such Indian tribe or tribal organization.

 **(f) Eligible Indian** For purposes of this section, the term “eligible Indian” means any Indian who is eligible for health services provided by the Service without regard to the provisions of this section.

 ### Statutory Notes

 #### References in Text
-The Indian Self-Determination and Education Assistance Act, referred to in subsecs. (c)(2) and (e), is Pub.
+The Indian Self-Determination and Education Assistance Act ([25 U.S.C.
+450](./chapter-014-miscellaneous.md#section-450) et seq.), referred to in subsecs. (c)(2) and (e), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2203, which was classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title prior to editorial reclassification as chapter 46 (§ 5301 et seq.) of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

-Section 314 of Public Law 101–512, referred to in subsec. (c)(2), is set out as a note under [section 450f of this title](./chapter-014-miscellaneous.md#section-450f).
+Section 314 of Public Law 101–512, referred to in subsec. (c)(2), is set out as a note under [section 5321 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5321).

 The Social Security Act, referred to in subsec. (c)(3)(A), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
 620. Titles XVIII, XIX, and XXI of the Act are classified generally to subchapters XVIII (§ 1395 et seq.), XIX (§ 1396 et seq.), and XXI (§ 1397aa et seq.), respectively, of chapter 7 of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.